-Boys & Girls Clubs of Calgary is committed to transforming the lives of vulnerable children, youth and their families by providing safe places and offering services and programs designed to meet the evolving needs of our community.Boys & Girls Clubs of Calgary work hard to counter community issues such as youth homelessness, hunger in schools, diversity, LGBTQ2S+ and intergenerational trauma.
+Boys & Girls Clubs of Calgary is committed to transforming the lives of vulnerable children, youth and their families by providing safe places and offering services and programs designed to meet the evolving needs of our community.Boys & Girls Clubs of Calgary work hard to counter community issues such as youth homelessness, hunger in schools, discrimination and intergenerational trauma.
 Boys & Girls Clubs of Calgary want to provide programs that directly focus on community issues to help our children and families get the support they need.

 Success can be measured in a number of ways but at Boys & Girls Clubs of Calgary every child, youth or parent we help is great success to us.

 In Calgary on any given night, over 300 youth are experiencing homelessness.